Franky Carrillo

-Francisco "Franky" Carrillo was wrongfully convicted of the 1991 shooting murder of Donald Sarpy.
-His conviction was reversed by the Los Angeles County Superior Court on March 14, 2011, after he had served twenty years in prison.
+Francisco "Franky" Carrillo is an American politician, who was wrongfully convicted of the 1991 murder of Donald Sarpy and served twenty years in prison before his conviction was reversed by the Los Angeles County Superior Court on March 14, 2011.
+A member of the Democratic Party, Carrillo currently serves on the Los Angeles County Probation Oversight Commission.

+Wrongful murder conviction

-His conviction relied on eyewitness testimony from six people.
+Carrillo's conviction relied on eyewitness testimony from six people.
 The witnesses later admitted they did not have a view of the shooter, and instead had been influenced by police officers, and each other, to identify Carrillo.
-Two men since confessed to the crime, and stated Carrillo was not involved.
+Two men have since confessed to the crime, and stated Carrillo was not involved.

-Although always protesting his innocence, Carrillo was found guilty at his initial trial, and subsequent appeals.
+Although always professing his innocence, Carrillo was found guilty at his second trial after his initial trial resulted in a hung jury, and subsequent appeals.
 After Carrillo's case was taken on by Ellen Eggers, the Northern California Innocence Project, and attorneys from Morrison & Foerster, LLP, he was able to conclusively prove his innocence.

 Carrillo's story has twice been featured on the podcast Strangers by Lea Thau.
-He is married, has 3 children, and is planning a run for the California State Assembly.
 His story is also told in the Netflix series The Innocence Files.